Effective online activities are relevant to the “real world” outside of class.

 This is really what comes after the assessment, but it’s important to consider in the design stage.
 All assessments must provide opportunity for you as the instructor to provide constructive feedback.
 This can be particularly true for online/remote students, who can often feel isolated and disconnected from their instructors.
 Personalized feedback takes time, but it is vital to keeping students engaged in the course.
 It also helps give them concrete suggestions for improving future performance.

-To help you save time while providing feedback, consider using rubrics.
+Rubrics can help you save time when providing students with feedback, in addition to helping set clear expectations.
 Analytic rubrics, in particular, provide automatic comments/feedback for students on their assignments.